kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

 # External Authorization Provider

-This tutorial shows how to expose and secure an HTTPBin Service using an external authorization provider and the Kyma domain.
+This tutorial shows how to expose and secure an HTTPBin Service using an external authorization provider.

 ## Prerequisites